 When should I contact my advisor?

-You should contact your academic advisor at least a few weeks before every registration period.
-For example you should plan to meet with your academic advisor in October or November to discuss which courses you will take during the following winter intersession or spring semester, and in March or April to discuss what to take for the following summer session(s) or fall semester.
+The short answer is anytime you are struggling academically or personally, have questions, or are not sure who to turn to for assistance.
+In addition, you should contact your academic advisor at least a few weeks before every registration period.
+For example, you should plan to meet with your academic advisor in October or November to discuss which courses you will take during the following winter intersession or spring semester and in March or April to discuss what to take for the following summer session(s) or fall semester.

 What if I can’t reach my advisor?